iampjeetsingh/TLE/README.md

 - In order to run admin-only commands, you need to have the `Admin` role, which needs to be created in your Discord server and assign it to yourself/other administrators.
 - In order to prevent the bot suggesting an author's problems to the author, a python file needs to be run (since this can not be done through the Codeforces API) which will save the authors for specific contests to a file.
 To do this run `python extra/scrape_cf_contest_writers.py` which will generate a JSON file that should be placed in the `data/misc/` folder.
 - In order to display CJK (East Asian) characters for usernames, we need appropriate fonts.
 Their size is ~36MB, so we don't keep in the repo itself and it is gitignored.
 They will be downloaded automatically when the bot is run if not already present.
-- One of the bot's features is to assign roles to users based on their rating on Codeforces.
-In order for this functionality to work properly, the following roles need to exist in your Discord server
+- One of the bot's features is to assign roles to users based on their rating on Codeforces/CodeChef.
+In order for this functionality to work properly, the following roles need to exist in your Discord server for codeforces and codechef based roles respectively
   - Newbie
   - Pupil
   - Specialist